NgoziEmeh/codechallenge1/README.md

 4. Another of their friend, Mary, also plays basketball.
 Her team participated and scored 97, 134 and 105 points.
 Add Mary's team scores to your calculator and get the overall average.

-5. Decide the overall winner based on highest average.
+5. Decide the overall winner based on highest calculated average.